nayayayay/rythmoos-engine/README.md

 // Import our scene
 import MainScene from './MainScene';

-class MyAwesomeGame extends Game {
+class AwesomeGame extends Game {

   // We can set the scene in our create method create() {